Love working with patients, hate having to manually enter data to create medical progress notes? You’re not alone.

 Lists and menus also have the advantage of preventing spelling errors and freeing you from having to rely on memory to add specific, hard-to-remember information.

 Save standard terms, phrases, and descriptors

-Instead of typing these standard terms, phrases, and descriptors from scratch each time, type them only once and save them somewhere accessible.
-That way, next time you need to use them, you can retrieve them and add them to your notes (for example, by copying and pasting).
+Instead of typing standard terms, phrases, and descriptors from scratch each time, type them only once and save them somewhere accessible for the next time you need to use them.

-If you do not have software that provides this already, you can create your own lists of frequently-used terms and phrases.
+If you don’t have software that provides this already, you can create your own lists of frequently-used terms and phrases.
 Some of these lists are available online — this list of commonly used intervention words for mental health progress notes is an example.

 “Progress notes planner”-style books such as this one also provide a comprehensive catalog of health-related terms and descriptions for different types of practices.

 Having a repository of essential phrases to draw from when creating medical notes isn’t just a time-saving measure — it’s also a way to ensure you use the right spelling as well as the correct tone and language every time.

 TextExpander saves medical practitioners, therapists, veterinarians, dentists, and other health care professionals hours each month by eliminating the need to fully type repetitive words, codes, and phrases.